 Sabine Wilhelm, Ph.D.

-Her research uses cutting-edge technology to improve and personalize care for mental health concerns.
-Dr. Wilhelm has developed or is currently testing smartphone-based treatments for depression, suicidality, OCD, and body dysmorphic disorder.
-She is currently working on AI and other cutting-edge approaches to enhance the detection of high-risk behaviors and suicidality, machine learning algorithms to match patients to treatments, and generative AI to support more personalized and effective interventions.
-Her ultimate goal is to use technology-based interventions to increase global access to high-quality mental health interventions.
+To address the increasing rates of mental health concerns in the context of a global mental health service provider shortage, her work has focused on the development of scalable digital and AI-powered approaches to assessment and treatment.
+Dr. Wilhelm has developed or is currently testing smartphone-based treatments for depression, anxiety, suicidality, OCD, and body dysmorphic disorder.
+She is currently working on AI-supported approaches to enhance the detection of high-risk behaviors and suicidality, machine learning algorithms to match patients with treatments, and generative AI to support more personalized and effective interventions.
+Her goal is to use technology-based interventions to expand global access to high-quality mental health care.